 Black Widow: It's Time

 For years, fans and onlookers of Marvel's Cinematic Universe have wondered if a Black Widow solo outing was in the cards.
 Scarlett Johansson's portrayal of the character has been well received.
-She is the first, and most prominent, female Avenger and has portrayed the character in five films.
+She is the first female Avenger to appear in the MCU and has portrayed the character in five films.
 However, she is still without her own solo adventure.
 There's yet to be a female solo adventure yet in the MCU.
 Of course, that will be changing in the not too distant future.

 Captain Marvel will be released in 2019, but before that, Ant-Man and the Wasp will land on the silver screen in the summer of 2018.
 Can Marvel Studios make room for a Black Widow film on their loaded slate?
 Whether sometime in the next two to three years or to kick off Phase 4?
 It would be difficult but not impossible.
 The more important question might be: Do they want to?

 Back in January, while discussing Captain America: Civil War, the Russo brothers seemed thrilled at the idea of making a Black Widow film.
 More recently, they said they believed a film will happen when the timing is right.
 Just a few days ago, Joss Whedon, who had previously sworn off doing anymore superhero films, expressed a desire to helm the film.
 While these sentiments bode well, the most important opinion on the matter is that of Kevin Feige's.

 Feige, when asked about the possibility of supporting characters receiving their own film at some point, stated following: